ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/dopheide-esnet/zeek-jetdirect](https://github.com/dopheide-esnet/zeek-jetdirect) :  ![starts](https://img.shields.io/github/stars/dopheide-esnet/zeek-jetdirect.svg) ![forks](https://img.shields.io/github/forks/dopheide-esnet/zeek-jetdirect.svg)

 ## CVE-2017-2671
- A race condition leading to a NULL pointer dereference was found in the Linux kernel's Link Layer Control implementation.
-A local attacker with access to ping sockets could use this flaw to crash the system.
+ The ping_unhash function in net/ipv4/ping.c in the Linux kernel through 4.10.8 is too late in obtaining a certain lock and consequently cannot ensure that disconnect function calls are safe, which allows local users to cause a denial of service (panic) by leveraging access to the protocol value of IPPROTO_ICMP in a socket system call.